hithgor/reactGoogleNasaAPIs/README.md

 Can't offer any user-friendlier and RWDier interface due to self-imposed time limitations, but my ability to do so is shown at this very github within fuhdesign.
 As it stands, geobox keeps all components together and there's a flat component hierarchy structure.
 Within my standard way of working I've got a page as a main component to display, and component-sections structured accordingly.

-Looking forward to some heavy-ass feedback
+Looking forward to some heavy-ass feedback.
 Yours truly,
 Daniel Chwesiuk ;]